novikovalab/piawka/README.md

 The powerful `awk` script to calculate π, Dxy (or πxy, or Nei's D) and some more simple stats (Fst, Tajima's D, Ronfort's rho) in VCF files in the command line.
 Developed to analyze arbitrary-ploidy groups with substantial amounts of missing data.

+> :warning: `piawka` is under development.
+If something does not seem to work well, check for updates and do not hesitate to file an issue!

 [wiki](https://github.com/novikovalab/piawka/wiki)

 # Install it!